BytePhoenixCoding/SeratoToRekordboxConverter/README.md

 *   Some tracks may not have the correct beatgrid data or key.
 *   Smart crates are not supported.
 *   Some beatgrids in Rekordbox appear to be slightly off beat even though perfectly on beat in Serato.
+*   You may have to manually adjust the Serato folder path in the code if it isn't auto detected.

 ## Notes